 Wood horizontal blinds or faux wood horizontal blinds are sometimes referred to as plantation blinds because of their wide slats.

-Browse Now: Louver Shop of Baltimore Horizontal Blinds
+Browse Now: Louver Shop of Maryland Horizontal Blinds

 Find the Right Option for Your House